ariamn86/confluence-doc-checker/README.md

-This repo holds all my VSTS extensions.
+This repo was originally forked from "https://github.com/mohitbagra/vsts-extensions" and has several azure extensions.

 * Bug Bash Pro
 * Checklist